Lab lit: History and origins

 The term "lab lit" was coined by Jennifer Rohn in an essay in 2005, along with the launch of the Lablit website.
 The term began to appear in the cultural pages of science magazines during the first decade of the 21st century and has been championed by such scientist novelists such as Carl Djerassi, Ann Lingard and Jennifer Rohn.
-An upturn in the publication of lab-lit novels occurred in the 1990s, with five to ten new titles appearing annually in the early two thousands.
+An upturn in the publication of lab-lit novels occurred in the 1990s, with five to ten new titles appearing annually in the early 2000s.
 The reasons for this increase are unclear, but may include factors such as an increased interest in and familiarity with science on the part of the general public, publishers, and established authors.